copiousfreetime/try-them-all/posts/01_dataset_selection.md

 This looks pretty interesting - its a list of all the museum artifacts contained within the [Ingeninum Museums](https://ingeniumcanada.org/).

 * **Size** - about 100,000 records total records.
-This is on the lower end of the data volume requirements.
+This is on the lower end of my data volume requirements.
 * **Relations** - yes, some of the artifacts have sub parts, so there is are parent child relations, also keywords, countries, periods, etc. - all sorts of meta data that could be extracted out into their own dimensional elements.
 * **Full Text Search** - yup - plenty - lots of descriptions, keywords, etc.
 * **Geospatial** - sort of - there are country fields, that could be used to mashup with other datasets - specific lat/lon positions are not present.